langdonjs/langdonjs/README.md

 ### About Me

-- Sophomore at UC Berkeley studying Computer Science and Applied Mathematics
+- Student at UC Berkeley studying Computer Science and Applied Mathematics
 - Building full stack web apps, mobile apps, and AI powered tools
 - Interested in advanced machine learning, data driven products, and scalable backends
-- Involved in engineering and product communities on campus
+- Building tech for Berkeley Codeology and Mobile Developers of Berkeley

 ---